 - 2 nurse practitioners who manage the Long Term Follow-Up and Proton Therapy programs

-They also assist with the Sickle Cell Program, once housed in two locations in Jacksonville but now consolidated in one location at the Nemours Children’s Clinic, Jacksonville.
+They also assist with the Sickle Cell Program, once housed in two locations in Jacksonville but now consolidated in one location at the Nemours Children's Specialty Care, Jacksonville.

-The Division of Hospital Pediatrics of the Nemours Children’s Clinic, Jacksonville consists of skilled pediatricians and registered nurses who specialize in hospital-based care at Wolfson Children’s Hospital.
+The Division of Hospital Pediatrics of the Nemours Children's Specialty Care, Jacksonville consists of skilled pediatricians and registered nurses who specialize in hospital-based care at Wolfson Children’s Hospital.